isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

 Saturdays: **9:00 am - 9:00 p.m**

-\*Closed on Sundays &amp; Public Holidays

-Alternatively, students can email the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
+*Closed on Sundays &amp; Public Holidays Alternatively, students can email the SLS Helpdesk at helpdesk@sls.ufinity.com.
 When emailing the SLS Helpdesk, they should include their full name, name of school and form class.

 ### FAQ

 ##### 1. Student Forget Username

 Your SLS username is usually the first 5 characters of your full name and last 4 digits of birth cert or NRIC together with the alphabet, e.g. TANAH2345X.

 _Note: Usernames will not contain spaces or special characters such as apostrophes (') and hyphens (-)._